WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 ## Data

 The Data project contains everything needed to access the database.
-I use Entity Framework Core, an in-memory database and the repository pattern.
+I use Entity Framework Core, an in-memory database, and the repository pattern.

 ### Database Context